 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 The potential hassle involved in buying a vehicle interstate is enough to put some people off a car altogether, but it doesn’t have to be that way.
-With the help of our comprehensive guide to purchasing a car interstate, you can ensure that the entire process is as smooth and hassle-free as possible.

 There are a few options available when buying a car interstate:

 The Internet is invaluable when you’re researching cars for sale interstate.
-While it’s not the same as kicking the tyres yourself, doing some online legwork can help you find out a huge range of useful information about a car’s condition, features, service history and warranty.
+While it’s not the same as kicking the tyres yourself, doing some online legwork can help you find a huge range of useful information about a car’s condition, features, service history and warranty.

 However, when you’re buying a used car interstate, it’s highly recommended that you make sure the vehicle gets a proper inspection before you buy.
 There are two options for this:

 In some cases you may be tempted to buy a car sight unseen, but this is an extremely risky option and not recommended.
 Even if you know and trust the seller, there’s no way of knowing for sure if the vehicle is in good condition or if you’re getting a fair price.
 If the car you buy is not what you expected, you could end up significantly out of pocket.